bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 3. Appetitie for onboarding any provate partners
 4. Move the password reset epic before Journal Voucher
 5. Operationalize Refund process - Melissa
+6. Create payment reports on payments.
+Can show how many Online banking payments are made, cc, pad and bcol type of thing and get generated daily
 ----
 Dec 18, 2021
 ----